open-contracting/credere-backend/docs/contributing/index.rst

 .. seealso:: :doc:`../api/index`

+Use the parameter ``id`` only for application IDs, to avoid accidental errors.

-After making changes, regenerate the OpenAPI document by running the server and:
+After making changes, regenerate the OpenAPI document by :ref:`running the server<dev-server>` and:

 .. code-block:: bash